Editorial: Gaming / Facebook / Twitter / Roof / Instagram / Discord

 Something that Activision’s lawyer discussed by showing some clips of the game, stressing that “many (if not virtually all) of the factual allegations in the Lawsuit were not accurate.”
 Among the points delivered, he said that Sean Brooks is not the protagonist of Infinite Warfare and does not even resemble the other character, as alleged by Brooks Entertainment.

-Evidence that the trial judge not only took as explanatory, but also scolded the plaintiff’s lawyer, saying that he could have realized all this, if he had played a few minutes Call of Duty: Infinite Warfare.
+Evidence that the trial judge not only took as explanatory, but also scolded the plaintiff’s lawyer, saying that he might have realized all this, if he had played a few minutes Call of Duty: Infinite Warfare.
 Statement that he made since, as we indicated, the Court itself realized that the lawsuit did not make sense and without having knowledge of this video game franchise.

 A trial that was not just a waste of time, as the judge ultimately ordered the plaintiff’s attorney to reimburse Activision for “reasonable attorneys’ fees and costs incurred in the litigation.”